justimmo/wordpress-plugin/README.md

 #### Standalone zipfile
 You can download the current version of the Wordpress plugin with a packaged SDK from https://github.com/justimmo/wordpress-plugin/releases.

+Please use the link **"justimmo-wordpress-plugin-x.x.x.zip"** and not the "Source code" links.

 The SDK version is the newest version at the time the Wordpress plugin version was released.
 You won't be able to update the SDK independently from the Wordpress plugin.
-Extract the zipfile to your wp-content/plugins folder.

-#### Wordpress plugin archive
-Please refer to the Wordpress documentation for further information.
-Same restrictions as with the standalone zipfile installation apply.
+Upload the plugin via the plugin installation feature in the Wordpress admin panel or extract it manually into your wp-content/plugins folder.

 ## Configuration